 Toledo Bend Reservoir Update

-The Sabine River Authority reports to us that operations are back to normal.
-0 Gates are opened 0 feet as of 6:30 a.m.

-One Generator Running – Persons having interests in the Sabine River Basin below the reservoir are hereby advised that on Monday, April 13, 2020 at 4:00 a.m., the reservoir elevation was 172.81 ft. msl.
-Currently, one generator is operating 24 hours per day.
-Eleven spillway gates are open two feet.
-Current releases are 22,000 cfs at the spillway, Generator – 6,225 for a total of 28,225 cfs.
+Gates closed Thursday and reopened on Sunday – Persons having interests in the Sabine River Basin below the reservoir are hereby advised that on Sunday, April 19 at 6:15 p.m. reservoir elevations were at 172.51.
+Currently, two generators are operating 24 hours per day.
+Five spillway gates are open one foot.
+Current releases are 5000 cfs at the Spillway Generator – 13,945 for a total of 18,945 cfs.

 Interested persons should monitor current river and reservoir levels since the Sabine River could reach flood stage and evacuation of persons, animals and property may become necessary.